euske/planpathplat/README.md

 to this block" or "jump here and try to land at that block".
 The micro-level planning takes care of more fine-tuned movement that involves a continuous 2-D space.
-The macro-level planning is done by using typical AI techniques on block-by-block basis.
+The macro-level planning is done by using typical AI techniques per block basis, constructing a mesh of possible action at each place.
 The micro-level planning is done in a more greedy manner, by taking care of physical collisions and character coordinates.

 The macro-level planning can be implemented with a pretty straightforward Dijkstra or A* search.
 It starts from the goal